owaisakramae/kfc/README.md

   - **Flexbox**: Used for flexible and responsive layouts.
   - **Grid**: Employed for complex layout arrangements.
 - **JavaScript**: For adding interactivity to the website.
-  - **Vanilla JavaScript**: Used for DOM manipulation, event handling, and dynamic content.
-  - **ES6**: Leveraged modern JavaScript features for cleaner and more efficient code.
 - **Responsive Web Design**: Implemented to ensure the website is usable on all device sizes.
 - **Font Awesome**: Integrated for icons to enhance the visual appearance of the site.